Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 - Colossi of Memnon

 Adding Abydos to your Luxor itinerary gives you a deeper understanding of ancient Egyptian religion and kingship.
+For a truly immersive experience, consider a Nile cruise that covers these sites in style.

 Frequently Asked Questions